fleetdm/fleet/docs/Deploy/deploy-fleet.md

 7. Log in to your AWS Route 53 instance

-8. Run the following commands in Terminal:
+8. Run the following command in Terminal:
     ```
     terraform apply -target aws_route53_zone.main
     ```

 9. From the Terminal output, obtain the NS records created for the zone and add them to the parent DNS zone in the AWS Route 53 GUI.

-10. Run the following commands in Terminal:
+10. Run the following command in Terminal:

     ```
     terraform apply -target module.fleet
     ```

-11. Lastly, run the following in Terminal:
+11. Run the follwing command in Terminal:

     ```
     terraform apply